Updated on July 30th, 2020

 In 2016 I felt I needed some direction & focus for my future so I created my Life List.
 It contains a combination of 117 very different tasks, challenges & places to visit.
 Some have been very straightforward & easy to tick off, others will take a lot longer.
 Over the next few weeks, I will be revamping my List.
 As time has progressed, I realise that some of the items no longer hold a great desire for me & others have come into my consciousness.
-Watch this space over the next few weeks if you’re interested to see how the list has evolved 3 years on & to see what I have achieved, see my Video Diary “3 years in Under 3 Minutes”
+Watch this space over the next few weeks if you’re interested to see how the list has evolved 3 years on & to see what I have achieved, check out my video!

 So, 2018 was another big year & I can’t quite believe we’re close to the end so soon!
 This is what I achieved this time…